mlcommons-science/benchmark/README.md

 The yaml file is used to generate documents, such as:

-* An index Markdown file, which points to individual Markdown files: https://github.com/mlcommons-science/benchmark/blob/main/content/md/index.md
+* An index Markdown file, which points to individual Markdown files [here](content/md/benchmarks/index.md)

-* A pdf file with a table of selected attributes: https://github.com/mlcommons-science/benchmark/blob/main/content/tex/benchmarks.pdf
+* A pdf file with a table of selected attributes [here](content/tex/benchmarks.pdf)

-* A TeX source and its BibTeX bibliography: https://github.com/mlcommons-science/benchmark/tree/main/content/tex
+* A TeX source and its BibTeX bibliography [here](content/tex)

 ## Generating the PDF, TeX, and md files